StratifyLabs/StratifyBlog/content/device/2017-09-15-Understanding-Memory-using-Embedded-C++.md

 class B : public A { public: int do_something(); }
 ```

-The method *do_something()* in class B will override the method *do_something()* in class A for objects of type B.  However, even if no objects of class A are ever created, the compiler will likely generate code for *do_something()* from class A. The reason is that the compiler isn't quite sophisticated enough to remove the code because it assumes *do_something()* from class A may be called through dynamic typing (which is usually disabled when using embedded C++).
+The method `do_something()` in class B will override the method `do_something()` in class A for objects of type B.  However, even if no objects of class A are ever created, the compiler will likely generate code for `do_something()` from class A. The reason is that the compiler isn't quite sophisticated enough to remove the code because it assumes `do_something()` from class A may be called through dynamic typing (which is usually disabled when using embedded C++).

+When using `virtual` methods, the compiler also generates tables of pointers that allow the code to resolve the correct method to call based on the class.
+These tables are called `vtables`.
+As a result, you will want to always consider the implementation and decide if a particular method is worth virtualizing.
+Some `virtual` methods provide big code-quality advantages and are definitely worth the minor penalty.

 The power that inheritance brings certainly outweighs the minor increases in code size which are easily minimized by writing good *embedded* C++ code.